pchanho/pear-Chanho-Park/README.md

 Conversation system handles the creation of a new conversation and joining existing conversations regarding a particular topic and proivdes access to all messages within the conversation.

-### Question 5
-### Account
-User starts at landing page (not included as part of any functionality) (heroku)/

-After user clicks on "Join", user will be redirected to (heroku)/account.
-Here there will be 2 options, to create new account and fill in the forms with an appropriate email (checked by the presence of @ in the email input section).
-Examiners are welcome to use the demo account we have made to test our authentification:
-  - email: sally@gmail.com
-  - password: sally

-### Question 6
-### Conversation
-The conversation system home page is the first point of access for a user after they create or log in to their account.
-The conversation system allows users to create conversations based on a topic or join an existing conversation.
-If the user desires to create a new conversation, symbolised by the (+) button, the user is propted to fill in a form including a topic and conversation picture.
-Otherwise, the user can join an exisiting conversation where they will be directed to the given chat page for that conversation.

 Create conversaton Page
   -	Requires users to enter a category and topic as input
   -	Users can also optionally upload a conversation picture